 We travelled by bus using FlixBus as it was the cheapest option.

-However, if your budget isn’t as tight as ours is, and you want a quicker journey, then you can also ride the Thalys to Brussels and then to Bruges.
+However, if your budget isn’t as tight as ours is, and you want a quicker journey, you can also ride the Thalys to Brussels and then to Bruges.

 This trip was my second time in Belgium, the first one being my “layover” when I travelled to Brussels to catch my flight to Corfu, Greece.
 It was also that time I nearly missed my flight because I went to the wrong airport.
 Aside from this little travel fail, the weather had been terrible, and I was pretty much underwhelmed by Brussels, to be honest.

 This time the weather was clear, and Bruges is a much smaller and quainter city, so I was ready to make the most of it!
+And I loved spending one day in Bruges; I will definitely return in the future if I can!

 What To Do In Bruges In One Day